 B1.4 Represent fractions from halves to tenths using drawings, tools, and standard fractional notation, and explain the meanings of the denominator and the numerator.

-Skill: Represent Fractions from Halves to Tenths Using Diagrams, Tools and Standard Fractional Notation
+Skill: Representing Fractions from Halves to Tenths Using Diagrams, Tools and Standard Fractional Notation

 Representations Using Models

 In this model, an area or region is divided into equal parts.
-In the classroom, circular models (pie or pizza) and rectangular models can be reproduced on stiff cardboard, then laminated and cut for individual exercises.
+In the classroom, circular models (pie or pizza) and rectangular models can be reproduced on stiff cardboard, then cut and laminated for use in different exercises.
 Pattern blocks, geoboards, dot paper and grid paper are also good tools that may be more appropriate for particular situations.
-With these materials, students should be encouraged to fold, layer, fraction and cut to develop their fraction sense.
+With these materials, students should be encouraged to fold, layer, split and cut to develop their fraction sense.

 The following are examples of situations that can be represented using an area model.